chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 incert -ca-certs-file selfsigned.pem -platform linux/arm64 -image-url cgr.dev/chainguard/curl:latest -dest-image-url ttl.sh/curl-with-cert:1h
 ```

-This command uses the `-ca-certs-file` option to specify that `incert` should use the `selfisgned.pem` certificate file; the `-platform` option to specify that it wants to build an image for `linux/arm64`; the `-image-url` option to specify the image we want to build on as our base image (here we specify Chainguard's `curl` image); and the `-dest-image-url` to pass the registry where we want the resulting image to be uploaded to.
+This command uses the `-ca-certs-file` option to specify that `incert` should use the `selfisgned.pem` certificate file and the `-platform` option to specify that it wants to build an image for `linux/arm64`.
+Be aware that you should change the value passed to the `-platform` argument to reflect that of the host platform.
+It also includes the `-image-url` option to specify the image we want to build on as our base image (here we specify Chainguard's `curl` image) and the `-dest-image-url` to pass the registry where we want the resulting image to be uploaded to.

 For this final option, this example specifies [`ttl.sh`](http://ttl.sh/), an ephemeral Docker image registry. `ttl.sh` is free to use and does not require a login, making it useful for testing.
 However, it's also public, so be sure that you **do not** upload any important private certificates there.